-Attackers here are also impersonating an automated message from Facebook.
+Attackers here are also impersonating an automated message from Facebook with a similar template.
 This notification again intimidates the recipient by stating they have received a number of complaints and that Facebook has had to unpublish the user's page.
-But if this was an error, an appeals form is provided to supposedly correct it.

-In a recently uncovered Twitter scam, attackers are sending emails from a lookalike domain they've registered (where the "i" in Twitter is replaced with a lower-case "L”).
-The body of the email contains a similar pattern to the first two emails: the email claims the user's account has been suspended for violating Twitters rules, though they state the user is being suspended for creating new accounts.
+In a recently uncovered Twitter scam, attackers are sending emails from a lookalike domain they've registered, where the "i" in Twitter is replaced with a lower-case "L".
+The body of the email contains a similar pattern to the Facebook and Instagram emails—the email claims the user's account has been suspended for violating Twitter rules, though they state the user is being suspended from creating new accounts.
 A form is also available to appeal the suspension.

-In each case, these social media platforms are impersonated and the body of the message contains urgent language, pressing the user to take action or their accounts will be deleted.
-The action to be taken is embedded in a link provided to appeal the decision to delete the account by the platform.
+In each of these emails, the social media platforms are impersonated and the body of the message contains urgent language, pressing the user to take action or their accounts will be deleted.

-The appeal form that each email links to directs recipients to false login pages hosted on lookalike domains for each social media site.
+The appeal form within each email directs recipients to false login pages hosted on lookalike domains.

-The attackers created this fake Instagram login page where the username at the top and on the confirmation button appears to be different for each email recipient:
+In the Instagram attack, the attackers created a fake Instagram login page where the username at the top and on the confirmation button appears to be different for each email recipient.

-The attackers orchestrated their Facebook attack slightly differently: the user must be logged into their Facebook account since the link to the fake login form is located on a Facebook notes page, which can be created by any user.
+The attackers orchestrated their Facebook attack slightly differently.
+The user must be logged into their Facebook account since the link to the fake login form is located on a Facebook notes page, which can be created by any user.
 IT's interesting to note that this landing page is made to look like the Facebook Help Center to further trick recipients.

 And the Twitter login page is hosted on the lookalike domain; at a casual glance, users would be hard-pressed to see that this is not the real login page and after entering their credentials, it would be too late.

-Urgency: A key reason these attacks are effective is the language used in the email body: in each case, the email claims the recipient has violated the terms of service for the platform and thus the platform has decided to suspend the recipient's account.
+A key reason these attacks are effective is the language used in the email body.
+In each case, the email claims the recipient has violated the terms of service for the platform and thus the platform has decided to suspend the recipient's account.
 The emails also provide an opportunity for the recipient to reinstate their account if they act within a certain period of time.
 Because of the urgency this creates, attackers are hoping the recipients will overlook suspicious signals and provide login credentials to the account.
 Once accessed, the attacker can make posts on behalf of the individual or organization, send messages, or use it to attack other accounts.
 In some cases, they can also hold account access for ransom, hoping that the organization will pay to reinstate the account.